I am planning an event - who do I contact?

 - Commission fee for the approval of the event by the event authority

-- Costs for rescue services and fire safety guards in accordance with the applicable tariff regulations of the respective emergency services organizations
+- Costs for rescue services and fire safety guards in accordance with the applicable tariff regulations of the respective emergency services organisations

 - Costs for steward service